By Yosemite Mariposa County Tourism Bureau

 The first step for all successful snowshoe adventures is gearing up.
 Respect the season, stay warm, stay dry.
 Here is a basic checklist to get you started:

-• Snowshoes – try them on for proper fit before you get to your trailhead.
+- A pair of snowshoes – try them on for proper fit before you get to your trailhead.

-• Headlamp w/ fresh batteries – ditto.
+- Headlamp with fresh batteries – ditto.

 Pro Tips Snowshoeing in Yosemite’s Winter